DmitryBelenov/lazy-benchmark-annotation/README.md

 # @LazyBenchmark(priority = 1)
 5. create class with 'main' method in 'test' path of your project (or in 'src/main/java/...' path)
 6. write in 'main' method:
-# new Benchmark(classes...)
+# new Benchmark(objects, classes...)
-   and put into constructor the classes contains methods you want to measure execution time for
+   and put into constructor the array of your custom reference types and classes contains methods you want to measure execution time for
+   Example: see BenchmarkTest class in /test path of project

 7. start 'main' method, see results.
 Easy)